I have read your book on Guineas and loved it. I have 9 Guineas and 15 chickens.

 If the saddle doesn’t match the horse’s back that needs to be corrected.
 If there is a position fitting problem, that needs to be corrected as well.

 Another thing is to make sure the saddle is the same on both sides and equal from the center line.
 Many saddles twist over time.
 We are taught to ALWAYS mount from the left side.
-Don't ask me why, it's a military thing from back in the days when they actually had horses and swords in the Cavalry.
+Don't ask me why people continue to insist on it, it's a military thing from back in the days when they actually had horses and swords in the Cavalry.
 Eventually, that pulls the saddle parts in that direction.
 All the distances, angles and thicknesses should be the same on each side.

 If the saddle becomes a suspected bolting cause, and I suspect it is from what you report, you’ll need a good saddle fitter or a good health plan.